 Calendar

-Real property taxes are levied annually by the Board no later than November 1 and become a lien on December 1.
-Taxes are collected by the town of Babylon Receiver of Taxes along with the respective Town and Suffolk County levies.
-These tax collections are remitted to the District and the Comptrollers of the Town and County until their respective tax levies are satisfied in accordance with the Suffolk County Tax Act.
+Real property taxes are levied annually by the Board no later than October 15th and become a lien on December 1st.
+Taxes are collected by the Town of Babylon and remitted to the District from December to Iune.

 Enforcement